kevinolega/callcentertrainingtips/_posts/2012-07-18-how-far-will-attitude-and-skills-take-you.md

 I believe you can do better.
 With the right skills and a good mix of some ingredients, mostly what you already have we can take a step closer to landing your dream job.

 I’m currently learning how to cook and it turns out that watching a lot of cooking shows had made me better at my job and at teaching others.
 I’ll teach you a lot of new things in the next few posts.

-Do you want more of these kinds of posts?
-Please let me know by sending me a message.

-This is not a sponsored post so if you read until the end, show your love and support by [buying our books](http://callcentertrainingtips.com/promos/), [making a donation](http://callcentertrainingtips.com/support/), subscribing on  [Facebook](https://www.facebook.com/callcentertrainingtips/) and [YouTube](https://www.youtube.com/channel/UCSRyiovg_InMdQAe7Fn0LtA) and sharing this with your friends.

-Thank you for reading.
-If I can do it, you can do it.
-Praying for your success.